sensu/sensu-docs/content/sensu-go/6.0/operations/maintain-sensu/migrate.md

 See the [installing plugins guide][51] for more information.

 Sensu supports dynamic runtime assets for checks, filters, mutators, and handlers.
-Discover, download, and share dynamic runtime assets with [Bonsai][68], the Sensu asset index.
+Discover, download, and share dynamic runtime assets with [Bonsai][68], the Sensu asset hub.

 To create your own dynamic runtime assets, see the [asset reference][12] and [guide to sharing an asset on Bonsai][69].
 To contribute to converting a Sensu plugin to a dynamic runtime asset, see [the Discourse post][70].